ramit05/myblog/_posts/2016-10-01-introducing-turbo-for-docker.md

 If everything is correctly done you should get output something like this:

 ````
+Turbo:
+  Simple and Powerfull utility for Docker

+Usage:
+  Turbo [command]

+Available Commands:
+  backup      backups all your docker stuff
+  clean       Cleans up all your docker images
+  destroy     Erases off all the exited containers
+  harbor      installs and configures vmware harbor
+  kickstart   restarts all your containers quickly
+  kube        Installs and configure minikube for your system
+  ldap        Uses to install and configure Openldap
+  log         Uses logspout to collect your docker logs
+  monitor     To monitor your containers
+  proxy       Installs and configure squid3 proxy for your system
+  refresh     Completely removes and re-installs docker
+  replica     To create Replicas of your containers
+  rkt         Installs and configures rkt
+  search      Search images from multiple registries
+  ship        Transfer your docker images over a remote i.p.
+  version     prints the current version number of turbo

+Flags:
+      --config string   config file (default is $HOME/.turbo.yaml)
+  -h, --help            help for Turbo
+  -t, --toggle          Help message for toggle

+Use "Turbo [command] --help" for more information about a command.

 ````
 For people working on golang,they can start using it via